msupply-foundation/msupply_docs/content/docs/inventory/stock_takes.md

 ![Stocktake actions](/docs/inventory/images/stocktake_actions.png)

-This will bring up a window where you can select which location you would like to change these stock to:
+This will bring up a window where you can select which location you would like to move the stock lines to:

 ![Stocktake change location](/docs/inventory/images/stocktake_change_location.png)